List of Argentine submissions for the Academy Award for Best International Feature Film: Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-Previously, in 1948, Argentina presented Luis César Amadori's Dios se lo pague as a candidate for the Honorary Award to the best foreign-language film released in the United States, making it the first Argentine film to be send to the Academy Awards.
+Previously, in 1948, Argentina presented Luis César Amadori's Dios se lo pague as a candidate for the Honorary Award to the best foreign-language film released in the United States, making it the first Argentine film to be sent to the Academy Awards.
 But the prize was attributed to Monsieur Vincent.
 These awards were not competitive, as there were no nominees but simply a winner every year that was voted on by the Board of Governors of the Academy.

 Nine Argentine directors have had multiple films submitted to the academy for review.
 Of these, Marcelo Piñeyro and Pablo Trapero have been selected a record three times, and only Juan José Campanella has managed multiple Oscar nominations.
 Since The Official Story took home the award at the 1986 Oscars, Argentina has never failed to submit a film to the competition.

+Belén (2025) by Dolores Fonzi made into the fifteen films shortlist, but was not nominated.